yext/answers-search-ui/README.md

   optionSelector: '.js-option',
   // Optional, if true, triggers a search on each change to a filter, default false
   searchOnChange: true,
-  // Show a reset button
+  // Optional, if true, show a reset button
   showReset: false,
-  // The label to use for the reset button
+  // Optional, the label to use for the reset button, defaults to 'reset'
   resetLabel: 'reset',
-  // Allow collapsing excess filter options after a limit
+  // Optional, allow collapsing excess filter options after a limit, defaults to ????
+TODO
   showMore: true,
-  // The max number of filter options to show before collapsing extras
+  // Optional, the max number of filter options to show before collapsing extras, defaults to ????
+TODO
   showMoreLimit: 5,
-  // The label to show for displaying more options
+  // Optional, the label to show for displaying more options, defaults to 'show more'
   showMoreLabel: 'show more',
-  // The label to show for displaying less options
+  // Optional, the label to show for displaying less options, defaults to 'show less'
   showLessLabel: 'show less',
-  // Allow expanding and collapsing the filter
+  // Optional, allow expanding and collapsing the filter, defaults to ????
+TODO
   showExpand: true,
-  // Show the number of applied options when a group is collapsed
+  // Optional, show the number of applied options when a group is collapsed, defaults to ????
+TODO
   showNumberApplied: true,
-  // Optional, the callback function to call when changed
+  // Optional, the callback function to call when changed, defaults to ????
+TODO
   onChange: function() {},
-  // Optional, the label to be used in the legend
+  // Optional, the label to be used in the legend, defaults to ????
+TODO
   label: 'Filters'
 });
 ```